Skip to main content

 The GOOGLE_SERVICE_ATTACHMENT value is used to connect an endpoint on the client side to the Aiven service.

-2. Select an existing subnet hosting your side of the endpoint.
+4. Select an existing subnet hosting your side of the endpoint.

 tip

-Step 3: Approve the created connection
+Step 3: Approve the connection in Aiven

-1. Update the state of Private Service Connect connections for your Aiven service by running
+1. Update the state of Private Service Connect connections for your Aiven service by running:

-avn service privatelink google refresh MY_SERVICE_NAME
+avn service privatelink google refresh SERVICE_NAME

 2. Retry the following command until it returns the pending-user-approval status:

-avn service privatelink google connection list MY_SERVICE_NAME
+avn service privatelink google connection list SERVICE_NAME

 PRIVATELINK_CONNECTION_ID PSC_CONNECTION_ID STATE USER_IP_ADDRESS